Making your money work for you rather than against you is one of the most powerful ideas in personal finance.

 For many people, this decimates their ability to build wealth.

 |Starts Contributing||Stops Contributing||Annual Contribution||Total Contribution||Annual Return||Total at 65|

 The point is not to beat yourself up because you didn’t start contributing to an IRA at age 19.
-You are where you are today, and your only option is to make the right decisions going forward.
-So use these two examples of compound interest as a principle to guide your decisions.
+You are where you are today, and your only option is to make the right decisions.
+So use these two examples to design a financial plan that’s optimized to leverage compound interest going forward.

 |Annual Contribution||Years Invested||Yearly Return||Total at 65|